InigoMateo/scala-cheat-sheet/scala-cheat-sheet.md

 case (x, y) :: ps => ... // a list where the head element is a pair case _ => ...            // default case if none of the above matches
 ```
+## Base Classes: Iterable, Seq, Set & Map
+Let's talk about the base traits in the Scala collections hierarchy.
+The key collection traits are:

+1. Iterable:
+    * The base trait for all iterable collections.
+    * It defines operations for traversing the collection, such as foreach, map, and filter.
+    * Subtypes include List, Set, Seq, etc.

+2. Seq:
+    * The base trait for sequences (ordered collections).
+    * It extends Iterable and adds methods for indexing and ordering elements.
+    * Subtypes include List, Vector, Array, etc.

+3. Set:
+    * The base trait for sets (unordered collections with no duplicate elements).
+    * It extends Iterable and adds set-specific operations.
+    * Subtypes include HashSet, TreeSet, etc.

+4. Map:
+    * The base trait for maps (collections of key-value pairs).
+    * It extends Iterable and adds map-specific operations.
+    * Subtypes include HashMap, TreeMap, etc.

 ## **FAQs**